autumn-info-442a/team-e/HW3.md

 63. **TO DO** The system must allow the user to submit their post by hitting the create post.

-* If the user is satisfied with their new post content, they can submit the post by hitting the submit button.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User clicks on create new post 7.
 User fills out the new post details 8.
 User can submit post by hitting the create post button.

 64. **TO DO** The system must display an error if the title or description are empty, not allowing the user to post until satisfied.